Salah makes Liverpool history with 100th Premier League goal

 Klopp's opinion

-Salah's manager took the opportunity to praise the Egyptian before Saturday's match, comparing him favourably with Bayern Munich star Robert Lewandowski.
+Salah's manager took the opportunity to praise the Egyptian earlier in the week, comparing him favourably with Bayern Munich star Robert Lewandowski.

 "Mo Salah is absolutely up there with him – there's no doubt about that.